 Bring Your Own Camera

-The things missing that wil probably come in a future upgrade, but you need right now are: A good monitor or EVF, the only option is SDI unless you want to add yet another device that needs power.
-The screen is just amazing when you look at it first time, it is almost like you are looking into a mirror so sharp.
+The things missing that will probably come in a future upgrade, but you need right now are: A good monitor or EVF, the only option is SDI unless you want to add yet another device that needs power.
+The screen is just amazing when you look at it the first time, it is almost like you are looking into a mirror so sharp.
 Then you realise it so damn reflective, you are looking at a mirror and not the image you are shooting.
-It is ok if you work inside and control the light hitting the screen, but for anything else a nice SDI screen or viewfinder is a must.
-In daylight the screen wil become useful about 5 minutes before the light is gone and the camera will only shoot plaid noise patterns.
-It is great for checking your hair and / or if you really look like a filmmaker.
+It is ok if you work inside and control the light hitting the screen, but for anything else, a nice SDI screen or viewfinder is a must.
+In daylight, the screen will become useful about 5 minutes before the light is gone and the camera will only shoot plaid noise patterns.
+It is great for checking your hair and/or if you really look like a filmmaker.

-If you are not just use it to shoot stock and need to record sound, it is possible.
+If you are not just using it to shoot stock and need to record sound, it is possible.
 But it needs either a proper pre-amp or sound mixer for audio, I’m using my Sound Devices, MacGyvered a Jack -> Stereo Mini XLR to the line level output of the mixer and output at full line blast to counter the pre-amp noise from the camera.
-Have two sets of neutrick stereo jack -> female XLR ready to be MacGyvered into a XLR set but the Line / tape out setup works so well I’m in no rush to finish it.
+Have two sets of Neutrik stereo jack -> female XLR ready to be MacGyvered into an XLR set but the Line/tape out setup works so well I’m in no rush to finish it.
 The big advantage of the Sound Devices 302 is that you can put it on the rig because it is pretty light.
 It can run from the v-mount battery or on just 3 penlights and still provide phantom power to your microphones for hours.
 It also adds a nice limiter and great controls to your sound.

 You have a Blackmagic fan

 The minute you turn on the camera the first thing you realise is: you just met a fan.
-Not one that asks you for an autograph and says “omg you are so amazing because you know things I did not know”, no this is one that quietly blows a lot of hot air from it’s bottom into your general direction.
+Not one that asks you for an autograph and says “omg you are so amazing because you know things I did not know”, no this is one that quietly blows a lot of hot air from its bottom into your general direction.
 Honestly, it’s bloody annoying when you have the camera on your shoulder.
-The blowing might also explain why battery life sucks, it sucked a big 160 V-mount battery dry in few hours, usually I can run a EX3 + Zylight half a day on that battery.
-Bring more batteries or turn the camera off as much as you can seems to be the best options.
+The blowing might also explain why battery life sucks, it sucked a big 160 V-mount battery dry in few hours, usually, I can run an EX3 + Zylight half a day on that battery.
+Bring more batteries or turn the camera off as much as you can seem to be the best options.

 Blackmagic, not low light magic